gordondhuang/gordondhuang/README.md

 ### Welcome to the repository of my personal website.
 I designed and created this website as a fun project and as way to display my skills in html, css, and javascript.

+## 🚀 About Me
+I'm an undergraduate computer science student at the University of Washington.

 <!--
 **GordonDHuang/gordondhuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.